marcelobarbosaO/react-native-slider-circular-drag/Readme.md

 ﻿## react-native-slider-circular-drag

-This is a continuation of the work from the user raymondchooi, who made the initial component;
+This is a continuation of the work from the user marcelobarbosaO, who made the initial component;
 https://github.com/marcelobarbosaO/react-native-slider-circular-drag

 ### Installation